 Are you on a spiritual quest?
 Then you can’t miss the area’s vortices.
 Yes, that is the correct word for more than one vortex.

 A vortex is believed to be a particular spot on Earth for the uninitiated.
 These ancient locations allow energy to enter or exit the Earth’s plane.
-These swirling centers of power are conducive to healing, meditation, and self-exploration.
+These swirling power centers are conducive to healing, meditation, and self-exploration.

 And it is thought that the most powerful vortex in the world, The Chapel of the Holy Cross Vortex, is located just outside of Sedona, Arizona.
-And the poshest way to explore them all is on a Wine & Vortex Tour.
+The best way to explore them all is on a Wine & Vortex Tour.

 See Resources: Best Sedona Tours